w0rd-driven/jira_dashboard/README.md

 The primary goal is to treat this as an example of a take home assignment for an agency or consultancy.
 The work should ideally take no more than 8 hours or up to 16 if I'm feeling generous with my time.
-The idea being that as developers we should be able to estimate a single workday.
-Things happen though, i.e. research takes much longer than expected.
+The idea being that as a developer we should be able to at least estimate a single workday.
+Things happen though, i.e. research takes much longer than expected or we take a long time tweaking designs we create from scratch.
 If I can time box this aggressively I feel like it could be a good approach to onboarding new developers as well.

 It will also take a little time management to break apart the work I'm doing writing documentation like this as an "instructor" vs the "student" that produces the desired result.